Armenians in Syria: Ottoman Syria

 During the early years of the Ottoman rule over Syria, there was relatively smaller Armenian presence in northern Syria due to the military conflicts in the region.
-A larger community existed in Urfa which is considered part of Greater Syria.
+A larger community existed in Urfa which is considered part of the region of Syria.
 The Ottoman Empire had a large indigenous Armenian population in its Eastern Anatolia region, from where some Armenians moved to Aleppo in search of economic opportunity.
 Later on, many Armenian families moved from Western Armenia to Aleppo escaping the Turkish oppression.
 Thus, large numbers of Armenians from Arapgir, Sasun, Hromgla, Zeitun, Marash and New Julfa arrived in Aleppo during the 17th century.
 Another wave of migrants from Karin arrived in Aleppo in 1737.
 There were also families from Yerevan.

 Armenian population increased in Aleppo.
 By the end of the 19th century, the Mazloumian family established the "Ararat hotel" that became a renowned international establishment and renamed Baron Hotel.

 Under the Ottomans, Syrians and many other ethnic groups lived in a religious and culturally pluralist society, with each community exercising a degree of local autonomy:

 Under the Ottomans, the area known today as Syria hadn't been a single entity but rather a collection of "wilayats," or provinces, that at times included areas of modern-day Lebanon and Israel.
 Nor was the population homogenous.
 The wilayats of Ottoman Syria each comprised an array of ethnicities, cultural identifications and economic structures.
 After 400 years of rule under the Ottomans, certain particularities of the political system became ingrained.
 In modern-day Syria before the civil war, cities were divided into culturally distinct quarters: one where you would find the Armenians, another populated by Assyrians.
 I especially remember the Kurdish markets, where vendors would come dressed in their bright colors to sell fruits and vegetables from the countryside.

 In fact, the way in which Syria was governed reinforced the autonomy of these distinct ethnic and religious communities.
 The Ottomans enforced a policy of pluralism, intended to appease different nations and quell the rise of nationalist movements, in which Jews, Christians and Muslims were all empowered to assert their own identities and therefore had no need to vie for power.
 Each religious community, known as a "millet," had a representative in Istanbul and was allowed to organize its own affairs, including its people's education, social services and charities and even some of the legal standards by which they lived.
 The millet controlled all internal disputes such as marriage, divorce, inheritance, and the distribution and collection of taxes.
 The residue of this community-specific system remained in modern Syria; for example, everyone knew you went to the Armenian quarter to get your silver.